codahale/lockstitch/design.md

   possession of the protocol's transcript as long as one of the future inputs to the protocol is secret.

-**N.B.:** HKDF-Extract uses HMAC to derive a pseudo-random key from the transcript, which is not vulnerable to length-extension attacks.
-Given this, the use of `right_encode` to encode labels and inputs is securely injective.
+**N.B.:**  TurboSHAKE128 is not vulnerable to length-extension attacks, thus the use of `right_encode` to encode labels and inputs is securely injective.

 ### `Encrypt`/`Decrypt`